c-pilot875/Group3_FinalProject/README.md

 ## Selected Topic – NFL Combine Performance (2009-2019)

-We chose this topic because...
+We chose this topic because we all have an interest in sports and thought it would be a fun real life example to use to apply what we’ve learned about machine learning and data analytics.

 ### Technology Used
 * Languages: Python 3.7, Pandas 1.4.4, PySpark 3.2.3